baolequang94/baoquangle94/README.md

 - 🤗 Open and friendly.
 - 💕 Love to learn new things, especially things related to Frontend stacks.
-- 💻 Enjoy working with ReactJS ❤
+- 💻 Enjoy working with ReactJS.

 ## 🔨 Working